DrakeData/MSDS434-Final_P2/README.md

 ![bq_output1](images/bq1.PNG)

 ### Step 5: Build Machine Learning Model in BigQuery
 One perk of using BigQuery as your database is that you can use ML techniques directly within it.
-This functions makes ML easily assessable and is ready to go right out of the box.
+This function makes ML easily assessable and is ready to go right out of the box.
 There is also a low barrier of entry since the only language you need to know to use ML in BigQuery is SQL.

 For my ML model, I used logistic regression to try to predict if a track is a bop (1) or a flow (0).